Clark Thomas Rogerson

-Clark Thomas Rogerson, (2 October 1918 – 7 September 2001), was an American mycologist.
+Clark Thomas Rogerson (2 October 1918 – 7 September 2001) was an American mycologist.
 He was known for his work in the Hypocreales (Ascomycota), particularly Hypomyces, a genus of fungi that parasitize other fungi.
 After receiving his doctorate from Cornell University in 1950, he went on to join the faculty of Kansas State University.
 In 1958, he became a curator at The New York Botanical Garden, and served as editor for various academic journals published by the Garden.
 Rogerson was involved with the Mycological Society of America, serving in various positions, including president in 1969.
 He was managing editor (1958–89) and editor-in-chief (1960–65) of the scientific journal Mycologia.

 Biography

 C.T.
-Rogerson was born on October 2, 1918, in Ogden, Utah, to parents Elijah Knapp Rogerson (1899–1956) and Mable Crissie Clarke Rogerson (1897–1987).
+Rogerson was born on October 2, 1918, in Ogden, Utah.
 Upon graduating from high school in 1936, he enrolled in Weber Junior College (since renamed to Weber State University) for the following two years.
 Rogerson then attended Utah State University, where he had hoped to work under the supervision of botanist Bassett Maguire, but settled instead for the only available studentship with plant pathologist B.L.
 Richards.
 Rogerson received his Bachelor of Science from Utah State University in 1940.
 Soon after, he was drafted into the army, and spent three years (1942–1945) in the Pacific Theater of World War II.
 He served as a technical sergeant in laboratory and pharmacy at an army evacuation hospital, and cared for internees released in the Philippines near the war's end.
 During his war years, Rogerson made collections of plants, fungi, slime molds, and butterflies that he sent to Cornell or to the Smithsonian Institution.

-After the war finished, Rogerson continued studying fungal systematics and started a doctoral program with Harry Morton Fitzpatrick at Cornell University; noted mycologist Richard Korf was another of Fitzpatrick's graduate students at the time.
+After the war finished, Rogerson continued studying fungal systematics and started a doctoral program with Harry Morton Fitzpatrick at Cornell University; noted mycologist Richard P. Korf was another of Fitzpatrick's graduate students at the time.
 Under Fitzpatrick, Rogerson studied Hypomyces fungi and their anamorphs.
 Fitzpatrick committed suicide in 1950, and Donald S. Welch replaced him as Rogerson's advisor for the last few months of his doctoral program.
 Rogerson received his doctorate from Cornell in 1950.
 That year, he joined the faculty of Kansas State University as an assistant professor, but he would ultimately advance to associate professor.
 While at Kansas, he worked on the identification of fungi, and published nearly 20 papers on fungal taxonomic novelties, aeromycology (the fungal flora of air), and plant diseases caused by fungi.